2203A52096/DAUP_PROJECT/README.md

 * *Data preprocessing is applied to clean and prepare the data.*

-* *Support Vector Machine (SVM) and other models are trained on the preprocessed data.*
+* *SVM , lLGBMClassifier and Random forest are trained on the preprocessed data.*

 * *Classification report and confusion matrix are printed to evaluate the initial model performance.*